XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 Equality in terms of accessibility, visibility, and safety in NYC / supporting community center

 ###### 2. What we are mesuring :
-- The number of public spaces(park + node) which are not further than ‘x minute distance’ from the cores of the podium
-- X% of the cores have at least three public spaces within ‘x minute distance.’
+- The percentage of the cores have at least three public spaces within ‘2 minute distance.’

-- The percentage of the visible area in view ranges(30ft) at every intersection of roads
+- The average percentage of the visibly opened area in view ranges of 30ft at every intersection of roads
-- Average view range percentage at every corner

-- Average daylight hours of month when heating is required for buildings and roads
+- Average daylight hours of cold months when heating is required for buildings and streets

-- CPTED(Crime Prevention Through Environmental Design) Analysis
-- The number of the views from the surrounding buildings at every node / average of views in the whole area
+- CPTED(Crime Prevention Through Environmental Design) Analysis _The number of the views from the surrounding buildings at every node / average of views in the whole area
-- The gap between the highest exposed area and the least exposed area

 ###### 3. Why we are masuring it:

 Inequality caused by social structure needs to be alleviated, especially nowadays

 #### What Did We Discover?